inkel/exex/README.md

 Another issue with the standard library package is that if we use `exec.Cmd.Output` to only capture the error we will be incurring in unnecessary allocations because it uses a `bytes.Buffer` for capturing STDOUT, and also STDERR will be truncated.
 The wrappers defined in this library do not have this peformance penalization nor truncate any output.

+In order to avoid importing both this package and `os/exec`, this package provides aliases for the variables and top-level functions `os/exec` provides.

 ## Benchmarks